jmoy/repec-lda/README.md

     $ ./readrepec.py repec.tar.xz repec.sqlite
     $ ./add_jnames.py repec.sqlite

 The actual fitting of the LDA model is done by the IPython notebook `classify.ipynb`.
-On runnin it it creates HTML files `index.html` and `cluster[nn].html` containing links to the clustered articles.
+On being run, it creates HTML files `index.html` and `cluster[nn].html` containing links to the clustered articles.